 If a decision is taken by the parents to withdraw the pupil, the parents waive any right to an appeal.

 INVESTIGATIONS

-Any investigation required for the purposes of this policy will be conducted in accordance with the College's Investigations Policy, a copy of which is available on the Parent Portal and on MyDay.
+Any investigation required for the purposes of this policy will be conducted in accordance with the procedure set out in Annex 3 to this policy.